wslh-bio/SPNtypeID/README.md

 ```
 nextflow run SPNtypeID/main.nf --outdir [path-to-outdir] -profile test[_full],[docker,singularity]
 ```
+As of version 1.8.0, the workflow validation step is not functional and the pipeline will fail if run with `-profile docker,test_full`.

 ### Input
 SPNTypeID's inputs are paired Illumina FASTQ files for each sample and a comma separated sample sheet containing the sample name, the path to the forward reads file, and the path to the reverse reads file for each sample.
 A sample sheet can be created using the [fastq_dir_to_samplesheet.py](https://github.com/wslh-bio/SPNtypeID/blob/main/bin/fastq_dir_to_samplesheet.py) script or by hand.
 An example of the sample sheet's format can be seen in the table below and found [here](https://raw.githubusercontent.com/wslh-bio/SPNtypeID/main/samplesheets/workflow_test.csv).